pymupdf/PyMuPDF-Optional-Material/docs/page.rst

      Creates a Pixmap from the page.
 This is probably the most often used method to create pixmaps.

      :arg matrix: A :ref:`Matrix` object.
-Default is the :ref:`Identity` matrix.
+Default is :ref:`Identity`.
      :type matrix: :ref:`Matrix`

      :arg colorspace: Defines the required colorspace, one of ``GRAY``, ``RGB`` (default) or ``CMYK`` (case insensitive).
 Alternatively specify a :ref:`Colorspace`, conveniently one of the predefined ones (:data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`).
      :type colorspace: string, :ref:`Colorspace`

-     :arg clip: An ``Irect`` to restrict rendering of the page to the rectangle's area.
-If not specified, the complete page will be rendered.
+     :arg clip: restrict rendering to the rectangle's area.
+Default is ``None`` and will render the full page.
      :type clip: :ref:`IRect`

      :arg bool alpha: A bool indicating whether an alpha channel should be included in the pixmap.
 Choose ``False`` if you do not really need transparency.
 This will save a lot of memory (25% in case of RGB ... and pixmaps are typically **large**!), and also processing time in most cases.

      Also note an important difference in how the pixmap will be allocated:

         * ``True``: the pixmap will be cleared with ``0x00``, including the alpha byte.
 This will result in **transparent** areas where the page is empty (i.e. no text, no image).